Course Description: Astrophotography and Imaging (1 unit)

 · Determine the optimal telescope to use for a given observational arrangement based on purpose, cost, and portability;

-of astrometry, photometry, and spectroscopy;
+the observational techniques of astrometry, photometry, and spectroscopy;

 State the functions and processes of an astronomical observatory;